mottosso/allzpark/docs/pages/getting-started.md

 1. We've gotten familiar with the `rez` command
 1. We've authored a new Rez package from scratch
 1. We've used `rez build`, one of many Rez sub-commands, to build and install a package
-1. We've made Allzpark aware of this new project package, via the `MY_PROJECTS` environment variable.
+1. We've made Allzpark aware of this new profile package, via the `MY_PROJECTS` environment variable.

-Next we'll have a look at how to add an application to your project, and how to actually make a new application from scratch.
+Next we'll have a look at how to add an application to your profile, and how to actually make a new application from scratch.

 <br>

 ### Your first application

-There isn't much we can do with a project unless we've got an application, so let's add one.
+There isn't much we can do with a profile unless we've got an application, so let's add one.

 1. Open `kingkong/package.py` in your favourite text editor
 2. Edit it as follows.